eternitywall/blog.eternitywall.com/_posts/2018-03-26-js-opentimestamps-by-example.md

 ```

 ## Get Hash from a file
-The easyest way to use to timestamp is hash together data and timstamp the hash.
+The easyest way to use to timestamp is hash together data and timestamp the achived hash.
 In js to extract the hash of an uploaded file or an array of bytes:

 * using [crypto-js](https://github.com/brix/crypto-js) lib from string object